isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1986.md

 ---
-title: Automatic Flow Wrap Packaging Machine
+title: Automatic Shrink Wrap Packaging Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution1986
 ---

 ### Description

-Flow Wrapping, or Horizontal Form-Fill and Seal (HFFS) is the process of making a horizontal bag from a single roll of film.
-Heat is applied to the ends of the film to form a sealed package.
-The equipment is widely used in the fresh produce sector as it ensures the products are wrapped securely based on the size and shape of the product or tray.
+Shrink wrapping is a procedure where an item is wrapped in a free sleeve or envelope of loose shrink film, and heat is applied to shrink the wrap firmly around the product.
+The result is a tight, clear wrap around the product, preventing damage from dirt, dust, and moisture.
+Shrink wrap packaging is used for a variety of products and is widely used in the fresh produce sector.

 ### Details of Solution